A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Where to Eat in Golden Gate Park

-In the Music Concourse, you’ll find a variety of food trucks as well as hot dog stands located in various places throughout the park.
+In the Music Concourse, you’ll find various food trucks and hot dog stands throughout the park.

-There are also food trucks and a cute coffee truck, that has one of the best matcha lattes in the city, located near the Conservatory of Flowers on the weekends.
+There are also food trucks and a cute coffee truck, located near the Conservatory of Flowers on the weekends, that serves one of the best matcha lattes in the city.

-However, Golden Gate Park is surrounded by amazing food in the Sunset, Richmond, and Haight.
-The Beach Chalet Brewery is a great option across from Ocean Beach.
+However, Golden Gate Park is surrounded by fantastic food in the Sunset, Richmond, and Haight.
+The Beach Chalet Brewery is an excellent option across from Ocean Beach.
 There is a great beer garden, a lovely bar inside, and windows upstairs for a sunset dinner.

 The Best Things to Do in Golden Gate Park

-Now that we’ve got all of the practical stuff out of the way, let’s get into the best things to do in Golden Gate Park!
-We’ll start with attractions on the east side of the park as that’s likely where you’ll enter and move your way to the western border.
+Now that we’ve cleared up all of the practical stuff, let’s explore the best things to do in Golden Gate Park!
+We’ll start with attractions on the east side of the park, as that’s likely where you’ll enter, and then move on to the western border.

 San Francisco Botanical Gardens

 The San Francisco Botanical Gardens is one of my favorite places to visit in Golden Gate Park.
-This 55-acre garden is filled with 8000 flower varieties including native and exotic plants.
-In the San Francisco Botanical Gardens, you can stroll from a succulent garden to a towering Redwood grove passing African calla lilies along the way.
+This 55-acre garden is filled with 8,000 flower varieties, including native and exotic plants.
+You can stroll from a succulent garden to a towering Redwood grove, passing African calla lilies along the way.

 These beautiful gardens are a peaceful escape from the business of city life, especially in the morning or evenings.
 You’ll often see locals taking their daily walks through the botanical gardens as it’s free to locals!

 Entry is free for those with a San Francisco address.
-Otherwise an adult ticket costs $15.
-Alternatively, you can buy the Gardens of Golden Gate Park Pass which allows 3 days of unlimited entry to the San Francisco Botanical Garden, the Japanese Tea Garden, and the Conservatory of Flowers for $28.
+Otherwise, an adult ticket costs $15.
+Alternatively, you can buy the Gardens of Golden Gate Park Pass, which allows three days of unlimited entry to the San Francisco Botanical Garden, the Japanese Tea Garden, and the Conservatory of Flowers for $28.

 You can buy your tickets here.